mrkkrp/markkarpov.art/essay/real-realism.md

 exist.
 It also must be accepted that considerations for beauty will inevitably enter the artist's mind even if the artist is intending to produce a real realist artwork.
-They are so deeply ingrained in our collective mind that it is pointless to try to completely unroot them.
+They are so deeply ingrained in our collective mind that it is pointless to try to uproot them completely.
 Fortunately, within the real realist framework there is enough freedom for these considerations as long as they have a subordinate role to the goals of real realism and especially to the IGRR.
 It can also be argued that artists